 Propane is the only fuel permitted to be used in a recreational vehicle and its appliances.
-An agent has been added for detection, should a leak occur, or a valve accidentally is left open.
+An agent has been added for detection, should a leak occur, or if a valve is accidentally left open.
 It is important for a recreational vehicle owner to recognize and identify the smell of propane vapor, for his or her safety.